Content Management 101: Conversations in REM with Tracy McManus

 - Assortment Strength

-In the coming sections, we’ll help you understand how to measure and optimize each dimension for improved ecommerce profitability.
+In the coming sections, we’ll help you understand how to measure and optimize across 8 dimensions for an overall improved ecommerce profitability.

 1. Brand Strength